 - Configure the HBA for Global Pause Flow Control only if the ESXi host is directly connected to the array.

 Mellanox RDMA NICs

-If the ESXi hosts are utilizing Mellanox adapters with the nmlx4_core driver, you must enable RoCEv2 as the default operating mode is RoCEv1 for this particular driver.
+If the ESXi hosts are utilizing Mellanox adapters with the nmlx4_core driver, first follow the steps for nmlx5_core from VMware's KB above, then you must enable RoCEv2 as the default operating mode is RoCEv1 for this particular driver.